 Principal Building Front and Secondary front To the discretion of the Development Authority.
-Rear Side Setbacks are measured to the foundation closest point of the building , allowing for projections as per Section 21 of Schedule 3.
+Rear Side Setbacks are measured to the foundation, allowing for projections as per Section 14 of Schedule 3.
 Notes Corner lots shall provide adequate clear vision space in accordance with the clear vision triangle requirements outlined in Section 4 of Schedule 3.